Heartwood formed in Greenville,

 sings.
 The multiplicity of voices and instruments

 make this album full.
-Where are

 "Lover